Our work

 EcoStewards offers an excellent opportunity to showcase how environmental education can effectively and successfully provide opportunities for 21st century learning, including inquiry, action and place-based learning.
 Read more

-Classroom With Outdoors offers B.C.-curriculum-based outdoor education to promote healthy, hands-on learning through exciting and engaging activities.
-Our knowledgeable, experienced education professionals help students form lasting connections with nature while having fun and learning.
+Classroom With Outdoors offers B.C.-curriculum-based outdoor education to promote healthy, hands-on learning.
+Our knowledgeable educators help students form lasting connections with nature while having fun and learning.
 Read more

-In Beyond Recycling, grade 5 and 6 students embark on a rich 24-week investigation into the impact of their lifestyles—energy, waste and… Read more
+In Beyond Recycling, grade 5 and 6 students embark on a rich 24-week investigation into the impact of their lifestyles—energy, waste and consumption—to discover how their everyday… Read more

-Teach The Columbia is a curriculum package meant to help educators engage their students with many dimensions of the Columbia River watershed — past, present, and… Read more
+Teach The Columbia is a curriculum package meant to help educators engage their students with many dimensions of the Columbia River watershed — past, present, and future.
+Read more

 What a great way to deepen the love primary students have for the outdoors.
 Winter Wonder programs are outdoor, winter ecology field studies — real experiences — that take primary classes outside to learn something new.
 Read more